School for Spiritual Counseling – Family Life

 Courses of study offered:

-The Army Family Life Student Fellowship Course is a 24-month program that certifies Army FLCs as American Association for Marriage and Family Therapy (AAMFT) Supervisors, AOC 56D – Specialist in Spiritual Counseling Supervision.
+The Family Life Chaplain Supervisor in Training Fellowship Course is a 24-month program that certifies Army FLCs as American Association for Marriage and Family Therapy (AAMFT) Supervisors, AOC 56D – Specialist in Spiritual Counseling Supervision.
 This fellowship is a two year course that meets all of the AAMFT Supervisor requirements as well as the regulatory requirements for licensure and supervision in the process of training Family Life Chaplains.

 Family Life Chaplain Integration Course